Robert-Cunningham/nozzle/README.md

 // => logs: "Hello", "World", "!", then "Processed: Hello", "Processed: World", "Processed: !"
 ```

+Executes a side effect for each value without modifying the stream.

 #### Parameters

 | Parameter | Type | Description |